Do you have a set of limiting beliefs that hold you back from reaching your goals?

 Now here’s my real question for you…

-Knowing that you screwed up the second question, how would you proceed for the next 28 questions?
+Knowing that you missed the second question, how would you proceed for the next 28 questions?

 Would you focus on each one and try?